 Python Development with PyDev and Eclipse.
 Python Development with PyDev and Eclipse - Tutorial Copyright © 2009, 2010, 2011, 2012, 2013 Lars Vogel Python, Pydev and Eclipse This article describes how to write and debug Python programs with Eclipse This article is based on Eclipse 4.3, Python 3.3.1 and PyDev version 2.7.3.

 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
-The Python interpreter and the extensive standard library are freely available in source or binary form for all major platforms from the Python Web site, http://www.python.org/, and may be freely distributed.
+The Python interpreter and the extensive standard library are freely available in source or binary form for all major platforms from the Python Web site, and may be freely distributed.
 The same site also contains distributions of and pointers to many free third party Python modules, programs and tools, and additional documentation.
 The Python interpreter is easily extended with new functions and data types implemented in C or C++ (or other languages callable from C).

 This tutorial introduces the reader informally to the basic concepts and features of the Python language and system.
 The Glossary is also worth going through.